MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Linux.md

 ----------
 ## GPU Specific Packages
-If you intend to use CNTK with GPU support, follow [this page](./Setup-GPU-Specific-Packages-Linux.md) to install and configure the environemnt accordingly.
+If you intend to use CNTK with GPU support, follow [this page](./Setup-GPU-Specific-Packages-Linux.md) to install and configure the environment accordingly.

 ## OPTIONAL.
 SWIG.